Ethereum - The Invisible Foundation of Smart Contracts

 // CONCLUSION

-Strategic Assessment: Ethereum has transitioned from experimental smart contract platform to programmable coordination infrastructure.
-Its Proof-of-Stake consensus, Layer-2 scaling architecture, and institutional adoption through ETFs and RWA tokenization establish it as the primary execution environment for complex economic coordination.
+Strategic Assessment: Ethereum evolved from experimental smart-contract platform to programmable coordination infrastructure — and in 2026 entered a third phase in which its own coordinator, the Ethereum Foundation, deliberately shrank.
+Proof-of-Stake, Layer-2 scaling, and institutional adoption through ETFs and RWA tokenization keep it the primary execution environment for tokenized economies.

-Rather than competing with Bitcoin as monetary infrastructure, Ethereum provides complementary programmable logic.
-This creates a dual-stack architecture: Bitcoin as settlement base layer, Ethereum as execution and coordination engine.
+Rather than competing with Bitcoin as monetary infrastructure, Ethereum provides complementary programmable logic: Bitcoin as settlement base layer, Ethereum as execution and coordination engine.
+Whether the division of labor compounds or conflicts is the question the next upgrades will answer.

 Code isn't art.
 It's infrastructure.